The shared work of learning: Lifting educational achievement through collaborationpdf 1 MB Citation »

 This report builds on evidence that an over-reliance on individual school performance, and competition to enrol high-status students, is worsening the problems of inequality and fragmentation.

 The researchers assert that something different is needed to lift the achievement for all students and make progress in the face of these pressures.

 Supporting collaboration effectively for the purpose of student learning is the overwhelming strategic priority for education policy and management.

 This research project was developed to identify, strengthen and spread knowledge about how schools collaborate effectively with families, community agencies, business and other groups to improve student learning and achievement.

-The project is a collaboration between the Mitchell Institute and the Centre for Strategic Education, and involves three case studies: Parafield Gardens High School, South Australia; Dandenong West Primary School and St Anthony’s School Noble Park, Victoria; and Canley Vale High School, New South Wales.
+The project is a collaboration between Mitchell Institute and the Centre for Strategic Education, and involves three case studies: Parafield Gardens High School, South Australia; Dandenong West Primary School and St Anthony’s School Noble Park, Victoria; and Canley Vale High School, New South Wales.

-It was jointly funded by the Mitchell Institute, the Department of Education and Child Development, South Australia, the Department of Education and Training, Victoria, and the Department of Education and Communities, New South Wales.
+It was jointly funded by Mitchell Institute, the Department of Education and Child Development, South Australia, the Department of Education and Training, Victoria, and the Department of Education and Communities, New South Wales.

 The report identifies how high impact schools are using collaboration to achieve sustained improvement in student outcomes in disadvantaged communities.
 The report aims to:

 Analyse successful collaborations across schools, families, community agencies, and business to understand what factors are critical to their success, including the role of education systems.